Mazen860/Mazen860/README.md

 # 👋 Hi, I’m Mazen Alhaffar

 Welcome to my GitHub!
 I'm a data and financial analyst passionate about transforming raw data into meaningful insights and solutions.
-With over 5 years of experience in banking, fintech, and consulting—and a Master’s in Business Analytics from Mercer University—I bring a unique blend of domain expertise and technical skills to solve complex business challenges.
+With over 5 years of experience in banking, fintech, and consulting, and a Master’s in Business Analytics from Mercer University, I bring a unique blend of domain expertise and technical skills to solve complex business challenges.

 ## 💡 What I Do
 I specialize in:
-- **Data Analytics & Visualization** – Uncovering trends, building dashboards, and delivering compelling data stories for executive decision-making.
+- **Data Analytics & Visualization:** Uncovering trends, building dashboards, and delivering compelling data stories for executive decision-making.
-- **Database Management** – Mining, cleaning, and managing financial and operational data using SQL, Excel (VBA), and structured pipelines.
+- **Database Management:** Mining, cleaning, and managing financial and operational data using SQL, Excel (VBA), and structured pipelines.
-- **Technical Tools & Coding** – Building predictive models, automating reports, and performing deep statistical analysis using Python, R, and Power BI.
+- **Technical Tools & Coding:** Building predictive models, automating reports, and performing deep statistical analysis using Python, R, and Power BI.
-- **Financial & Risk Analysis** – Expertise in credit risk modeling (IFRS 9, ECL), pricing optimization, and compliance reporting across international banking operations.
+- **Financial & Risk Analysis:** Expertise in credit risk modeling (IFRS 9, ECL), pricing optimization, and compliance reporting across international banking operations.

 ## 🛠️ Tools & Technologies
 - Languages: `SQL`, `Python`, `R`, `VBA`